 Mr. Culver serves as non-executive Chairman of the Board and Mr. Lehman serves as Lead Director.
 Under this structure, the Chairman chairs Board meetings, where the Board discussion includes strategic and business issues.
-The Board believes that this approach makes sense at this time because Mr. Culver, as our former CEO, is very familiar with our business and strategic plans as reviewed by the Board.
-Mr. Culver has been with us since 1985, and served as Chief Executive Officer from 2000 until his retirement in 2015, when he became our non-executive Chairman of the Board.
+The Board believes that this approach is appropriate because Mr. Culver, as the Company's former CEO, is very familiar with our business and strategic plans as reviewed by the Board.
+Mr. Culver joined the Company in 1985, and served as Chief Executive Officer from 2000 until his retirement in 2015, when he became our non-executive Chairman of the Board.